hogan-tech/hogan-tech/README.md

 Ainimal：https://official.ainimal.io/#/ <br />
 </details>

-I'm a passionate self-taught full-stack developer from taiwan. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+I'm a passionate self-taught full-stack developer from Taiwan.
+My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

 ### Featured Project